anxw02/GenoGrammar-code/README.md

    They are not direct experimental measurements.

 2. **The formal task is local.**
-   GenoGramma is evaluated as an order-sensitive local genomic neighborhood representation model.
+   GenoGrammar is evaluated as an order-sensitive local genomic neighborhood representation model.

 3. **Lineage structure is explicitly controlled.**
    The principal evaluation uses ANI95 lineage-blocked cross-validation rather than random example splitting.